 What Research Says

 The Learning Policy Institute claims that around eight percent of America’s teachers leave the profession every year.
-Teachers leave the field for various valid reasons, and not just retirement.
-So think about those eight percent who have left the field and are now in good company.
-A lot of former teachers have succeeded in building new careers that have better rewards including higher wages and more respect.
-Most importantly, they have a great sense of fulfillment.
+Many of these former teachers have been successful in building new careers.
+They gained better rewards including higher wages, more respect, and a great sense of fulfillment.

-The average person typically changes career paths for change and new abilities.
-That’s an estimated four to six times her entire career life.
-A study from the US Bureau of Labor Statistics shows that an average worker would have had ten different jobs before they reached the age of fifty.
-This number is also set to increase even further in the coming decades.
+A study from the US Bureau of Labor Statistics shows that an average worker would have had ten different jobs before the age of fifty.
+This figure is estimated to increase in the coming years.

-Luckily, this article lists the 25 best alternative jobs for teachers who are in need of establishing new careers.
-I have also provided steps for a successful career change and everything else you need to know about a career change.
-I am hoping that you will bring these with you on your journey.
+This article lists the 25 best alternative jobs for teachers looking to establish a new career.
+I have also provided steps to a successful career change.
+Bring these with you on your journey.

 Why Teachers Leave Their Profession

-Many people have had the opportunity to thrive in their teaching roles and they would not want to do anything else.
-However, some teachers are also feeling less than fulfilled for various valid reasons.
+Many educators have had the opportunity to thrive in their teaching roles.
+So many are also successful in their lifetime.
+However, some are feeling less than fulfilled for various valid reasons.

-Too much pressure in a poor environment condition – Another reason teachers walk away from teaching is because they do not have enough time for unnecessary meetings, administrative paperwork, let alone real teaching.
-You may also be feeling overworked, underpaid, and have a hard time coping with poor school or office environment conditions.
+Too Much Pressure – Another reason is they often run out of time for unnecessary meetings, administrative paperwork, let alone real teaching.
+You can relate to the feeling of being overworked, underpaid, and having a hard time coping with poor school or office environment conditions.

-Personal reasons – One big factor of teachers leaving is wanting to invest more quality time with their family.
-Hence, they most preferably work from home but with a career change.
-Most of them become online freelancers in different work opportunities other than teaching.
+Personal Reasons – Everybody wants something better like more quality time with the family.
+The same is true with teachers pulling most of them become online freelancers in different work opportunities other than teaching.

 5 Reasons To Make A Career Change

-There has also been a change in the nature of work nowadays.
 A career change may become more feasible for you compared to the previous generations.
 Nowadays, people are becoming more practical and are increasingly working in various ways.
-They either work flexibly, part-time, or remotely.
+They either work flexibly, part-time or remotely.

 In the past, skills and vocations were learned for life.
 Now, training and education are becoming a continuing part of a more flexible working style.
 Online courses, for example, introduced new learning opportunities.

-Working has always been viewed as making the means to pay one’s bills and buy everything you want/need.
-These days, it has been widely accepted that one of the keys to a happy and accomplished life is having a fulfilling career.
+Working has always been viewed as making the means to pay one’s bills and buy everything one want or need.
+It is already widely accepted that one of the keys to a happy and accomplished life is having a fulfilling career.

-With that in mind, perhaps it is time for you to take a step back.
-However, before deciding to make a career change, there are things you must know or consider.
-You should know the reasons why people take the leap, how and where to start, and more.
+Before deciding to make a career change, know the reasons why people take the leap, how and where to start, and more.

 Although you are already content with your job and work colleagues, it is still possible that you will find it to be too much of a routine after a few years.
 Perhaps you are the kind of person who needs to push themselves and explore things.
 If so, a career change may just be a ticket.